Home \ Resources \ What to Do if You Refuse a Field Sobriety Test in Phoenix

-If you were arrested for a DUI and refused a field sobriety test, you need to hire an attorney as quickly as possible.
+If you were arrested for a DUI and refused a field sobriety test, you need to hire a Phoenix defense attorney as quickly as possible.
 There are tight deadlines to fight a driver’s license suspension after refusing field sobriety tests.

 Here we focus strictly on the consequences of the refusal with the DMV.
 The potential consequences of the DUI in criminal court are a separate and additional concern that will also require legal counsel.
 A criminal defense lawyer can help with both.

 Field sobriety tests (FSTs) are administered by law enforcement on the roadside before and after an arrest if they have a suspicion of DUI.
 Most of these tests are subjective, and they require a police officer to use their judgment to tell if someone is impaired.
 Others are based on scientific chemical tests and are therefore more reliable.

 There are many different types of field sobriety tests that officers may request.
 Some common ones include:

 Officers are not allowed to subject you to field sobriety tests unless they have reasonable grounds to believe that you are operating a motor vehicle under the influence.
 Without the requisite level of suspicion, a request to take FST’s after an arrest may be considered unlawful.

 Some things law enforcement uses as signs of impairment of drugs or alcohol during roadside tests include:

 While these tests are relatively simple, the penalty for refusing to take them after an arrest are very serious.
 Refusal can result in the suspension of your driving privileges.
 The state is allowed to do this under the law of implied consent, but you can fight back with an experienced criminal defense lawyer.

 The state of Arizona considers driving a privilege, not a right.
 To take advantage of this privilege, state law requires all drivers to “consent” to field sobriety tests.
 By getting a driver’s license and driving on the roads and highways in Arizona, you are considered to have consented to field sobriety tests.